Labour Party National Chairman Physically Attacked, Details Surface

 Read also

 Ifoh further explained that Mama P did not stop the confrontation while on board and that she ignored the flight attendants' pleas to calm down the situation.
-She even continued after the flight landed in Benin, the Edo state capital.
+The statement also claimed that she even continued after the flight landed in Benin, the Edo state capital.

 The statement further explained that the security operatives at the Benin airport had to take the Labour Party national chairman to safety before the woman was handed over to the police.

-He explained that the party was shocked when the woman released a video, alleging that she boasted about her connections in the country.
+He explained that the party was shocked when the woman released a video allegedly boasting of her connections in the country.

 See the full statement here:

 The Labour Party has been in a leadership crisis since the outcome of the 2023 general election.
-Abure faction has not been aligning with its presidential candidate, Peter Obi and Governor Alex Otti of Abia and has refused to step down.
+Abure faction has not been aligning with its presidential candidate, Peter Obi.

 Labour Party suspends Governor Otti, lawmakers